 - Has a cocking effort of 41 pounds meaning its not for everyone

-This is the best .22 caliber pellet rifle out there.
+This is the best squirrel hunting pellet rifle out there.
 It packs quite a punch and is very accurate.
 And i9ts 10 round magazine means it is more fun to shoot than traditional break barrel rifles.

 Ruger Blackhawk Combo air rifle